bochen0909/menu-api-demo/README.md

     INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)
 ```

 Now the whole application is up.
-See [Quick Start](#quick-start) for examples to call the API's.
+For examples on how to call the APIs, please refer to [Quick Start](#quick-start)

 ### Cleanup